Shanover77/mini_ats/readme.md

-# Simple ATS in Python
+# Mini ATS in Python

 ## Purpose